PoisotLab/ms_network_prediction/manuscript.md

 ![Proof-of-Concept: An empirical metaweb [from @Hadfield2014TalTwo], *i.e.* a list of known possible interactions within a species pool, is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
-The initial and imputed networks are represented as their t-distributed stochastic neighbour embedding (tSNE) embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.
+The imputed networks are represented as their t-distributed stochastic neighbour embedding (tSNE) embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.
+Empirical interactions are shown in purple, and imputed interactions in grey.
 Panels A and B represent, respectively, the ROC curve and the precision-recall curve, with the best classifier (according to Youden's J) represented by a black dot.
 The expected performance of a neutral "random-guessing" classifier is shown with a dashed line.](figures/figure1.png){#fig:example}

 This case study shows that a simple neural network can be very effective in